Reckless Driving

 2. Emergency Situation: If you were driving recklessly to avoid harm or in response to an emergency, this may serve as a defense.

-3. Insufficient Evidence: Your defense attorney can argue that the evidence doesn’t support the prosecution’s claims, particularly if there’s no proof of dangerous behavior like speeding or reckless maneuvering.
+3. Insufficient Evidence: Your criminal defense attorney can argue that the evidence doesn’t support the prosecution’s claims, particularly if there’s no proof of dangerous behavior like speeding or reckless maneuvering.

 4. Mistaken Identity: If the reckless driver was not you, but someone else driving your vehicle, this can be a viable defense